-Sjur Westgaard holds a MSc and PhD in Industrial Economics from Norwegian University of Science and Technology and a MSc in Finance from Norwegian School of Business and Economics.
-He has worked as an investment portfolio manager for an insurance company, a project manager for a consultant company, and as a credit analyst for an international bank.
+Sjur Westgaard holds an MSc and PhD in Industrial Economics from Norwegian University of Science and Technology and an MSc in Finance from Norwegian School of Business and Economics.
+He has worked as an investment portfolio manager for an insurance company, a project manager for a consultant company, and a credit analyst for an international bank.
 He is now a Professor at the Norwegian University of Science and Technology and has also an adjunct position at the Norwegian University of Life Sciences.
-His teaching involves managerial economics, financial accounting, corporate finance, derivatives and real options, empirical finance and financial risk management.
-His main research interests covers risk management of financial institutions and industry corporations.
+His teaching involves economics and finance, and economic and financial forecasting.
+His main research interests cover risk management and forecasting for financial institutions and industry corporations.
 He has been a project manager for several research projects involving power companies and the Norwegian Research Council.
-He is one of the founders and editors of Journal of Commodity Markets and is also an associate editor in Journal of Energy Markets and a former associate editor of Journal of Banking and Finance.
+He is one of the founders and editors of Journal of Commodity Markets.
+He is also an associate editor of The Journal of Energy Markets and a former associate editor of Journal of Banking and Finance.

 Value-at-risk in the European energy market: a comparison of parametric, historical simulation and quantile regression value-at-risk

 This paper examines a set of value-at-risk (VaR) models and their ability to appropriately describe and capture price-change risk in the European energy market.

 This paper proposes and investigates a valuation model for the income of selling tradeable green certificates in the Swedish–Norwegian market, formulated as a singular stochastic control problem.

 This paper looks at the time-varying relation between electricity futures prices and fundamentals.